amirongit/notecode/elasticsearchInAction.md

     - easily searchable
     - binary matching determination logic
 - unstructured (or full text)
-    - is unorganized, schema-free & in no specific format
+    - is unorganized, schema free & in no specific format
-    - non-binary matching determination logic
+    - non binary matching determination logic
-- semi-structured
+- semi structured
     - falls between structured & unstructured data
-    - usually is unstructured data with meta-data describing it
+    - usually is unstructured data with meta data describing it
 ### Full Text Search
-- technique to search for phrases in entire data rather than specific fields or sections
+- technique to search for phrases in entire data rather than specific fields or sections (doesn't depend on metadata)
-- doesn't depend on metadata
 ### Elastic Stack
 - elasticsearch
 - logstash